Solo Travel in Norway

 G Adventures – Immerse yourself in Norwegian culture while benefiting from the perks of a small-group tour.
-Experiences vary from seeing the Northern Lights and exploring the Arctic Circle by rail to venturing into the realm of the Polar Bear.
+Experiences vary from a 7 day adventure seeing the Northern Lights and exploring the Arctic Circle by rail to venturing into the realm of the Polar Bear.
 You can even start your trip from Edinburgh and travel on the G Expedition ship all the way to Tromsø on a 2-week tour.
 I have personally used G Adventures and recommend them as a solo female friendly company.

 Local Tour Companies

 - Free Tour Oslo – These Oslo tours are such great value.
 Local guides lead free walking tours around the city of Oslo offering entertaining facts in exchange for donations at the end.

 - Norway in a Nutshell offers exactly what it says.
 If you are short on time and unsure where to go in Norway you can experience Norway’s fjords, the Flåm Railway, and the best of the country’s scenery.
 Tours are independent rather than guided and last from one to three days.
 They also offer a Northern Lights experience.